 This is very common.
 Is there someone on the graduate student’s committee who is dedicated to help them with writing challenges?
 That would be the first person to turn to.
 Otherwise, you may want to dedicate a few of your meetings to go over the writing expectations at the graduate level.
 Does your department have a graduate writing guide?
 If not, you may want to create one.
 You can also send the graduate student to the Academic Success Center to meet with a tutor.
 There are fellow graduate tutors, if the student is still working on course work.
-If the student is working on their master's capstone, or their dissertation, there are professional tutors who can work with them.
-The professional tutors can provide proofreading services if the student has attended at least three tutoring sessions with that tutor.
-Professional tutors cover all the disciplines.
+If the student is working on their master's capstone, or their dissertation, there are Professional Writing Specialists who can work with them.
+The Professional Writing Specialists can provide proofreading services if the student has attended at least three tutoring sessions with that tutor.
+Professional Writing Specialists cover all the disciplines.
 Graduate students can make appointments through SSC.

 My advisee wants to waive a W course.
 What should I say?
 Where is the application?

 More information and forms to waive a W course are here.

 My chair wants me to teach a W course, but I’m not sure about my ability to teach writing skills.
 What should I do?

 You can always say no. However, if you want to gain those skills, and are interested in teaching the course, read on!
 The Office of Faculty Development has several resources to help improve your teaching writing skills.
 In addition, the Writing Director is happy to provide workshops in any of the relevant skills.

 How does a course get approved as a W?
 Where can I find the forms?